razrotenberg/Arpeggino/README.md

 If the key was pressed all along the sequence, then the layer is infinite, and the entire arpeggio will be played, with the correct number of steps.
 If, for example, we use six steps, then it will be played across two bars, even that our sequence is a single bar long.
-This might seem odd when you think about it, but your ears and feeling would suggest you that it is clearly necessary, and it's the native and expected behavior if you continuously pressed a key along your sequence.
+This might seem odd when you think about it, but your ears and feeling would suggest that it is clearly necessary, and it's the native and expected behavior if you continuously pressed a key along your sequence.

 In contrast, if we released the key sometime before the loop was fully completed, then the layer would stop and start again in the next loop, meaning that not all steps would be heard.
 This is again the expected behavior if you released the key within the loop.